 If your garden plot is small enough that you are left with a desire to grow more, then high-intensity growing methods can be helpful.
 To cultivate more produce from a little plot, there are a variety of strategies to help you squeeze more tomatoes and green beans out of every little nook.
 Try these ideas to get started cultivating more with the space you have.

 Instead of growing your garden in rows, create beds with narrow walking paths in between.
 Make the beds wide enough that you maximize space, yet narrow enough to be able to reach the middle to maintain and harvest the plants.
-This creates more space for cultivation, and saves irrigation water and fertilizer in unplanted areas.
+This creates more space for cultivation and saves irrigation water and fertilizer in unplanted areas.
 It also prevents soil compaction, as you only step on the walking paths and not on the bed directly.
-There are a couple different options for garden beds, with raised beds and keyhole gardens as two of the best options.
+There are a couple of different options for garden beds, with raised beds and keyhole gardens as two of the best options.